isarachol/EC535_FINAL_PROJECT/README.md

+## Autonomous Walking Robot (Half-body walking man)
-Half-walking man is a project aiming to develop a bipedal robot having the ability to follow the selected object at a safe distance.
-The setup instruction can be found below:
+Half-body walking man is a project aiming to develop a simple bipedal robot capable of following a selected object at a safe distance.
+In this project, we created the mechanical design, electrical wiring, and three programs.

-**Repo Structure**
+# Repo Structure
 "main" branch
 - CAD: directory containing STL files used to create this robot
 - src: directory containing all final source codes and their Makefiles